 Tuition benefits are budgeted at the standard in-state rate.
 For those students admitted to programs with a differential or flat rate, you may be responsible for paying the difference between your program's rate and the standard in-state rate.
-Please discuss this with your supervisor.
+Please discuss this with your supervisor prior to accepting position.